 This red brick Georgian building has a number of terraces from where to enjoy the view.
 Accessed by a long walkway that leads to a summer house the area is very quiet, almost eerie at times.

 At the far end of the Pergola, a spiral staircase leads to the gardens below from where views of the entire complex can be enjoyed.

+Photographers will appreciate Battersea Park in the autumn when leaves change colours with beautiful displays all over the park.
 These are just a few of the hidden gardens and parks in London and many more are just waiting to be explored.